CodeScoring/docs/docs/supported-package-managers.en.md

 Generation of lock files by the system does not produce the best results in every case, since it often depends on the environment.

+## Resolving dependencies in the build environment

+Some package managers do not include transitive dependencies in their manifests by default.
+For high-quality compositional analysis when working with them, it is recommended to use a [dependency resolution mechanism in the build environment](/agent/resolve.en.md).

+When resolving dependencies in the environment, the agent checks for the absence of a lock file, independently launches the package manager or build tool, and generates a complete list of components taking into account the correct version of the build.
+The functionality is currently available for the following ecosystems:

+- .NET
+- Go
+- Gradle
+- Maven
+- npm
+- Poetry
+- sbt
+- yarn
+- Conda

 ## Mechanism for searching dependencies using hashes